taqqanori/ml-earthquake/README.md

 # ml-earthquake
-Experiment kit for machine learning-based earthquake prediction, which may achieve "better than nothing" (ROC-AUC: 0.6~0.7) performance around Japan.
+An experiment kit for machine learning based earthquake prediction, which may achieve "better than nothing" (ROC-AUC: 0.6~0.7) performance around Japan.

 ## Getting Started
 ```sh